2023 Most Popular Mental & Social Health Services Master's Degree Schools in the Great Lakes Region

 About 90% of the students majoring in mental health services at the school are women while 10% are male.

 You’ll be in good company if you decide to attend University of Indianapolis.
 It ranked #4 on our 2023 Most Popular Mental & Social Health Services Master’s Degree Schools in the Great Lakes Region list.
-UIndy is a moderately-sized private not-for-profit school located in the large city of Indianapolis.
+UIndy is a moderately-sized private not-for-profit school located in the city of Indianapolis.

 About 90% of the students majoring in mental health services at the school are women while 10% are male.

 You’ll be in good company if you decide to attend Malone University.
 It ranked #4 on our 2023 Most Popular Mental & Social Health Services Master’s Degree Schools in the Great Lakes Region list.
-Located in the small city of Canton, Malone is a private not-for-profit college with a small student population.
+Located in the small city of Canton, Malone is a private not-for-profit school with a small student population.

 Of the 51 students majoring in mental health services at Malone, 20% are male and 80% are female.